Table of Contents

 TextFormat and text processing modes

 When determining whether something in curly braces is a placeholder, Tlumach makes use of the static TextProcessingMode property of the parser class.
 This property is initialized to different values depending on the format, and not every parser has it.
 E.g., the INI parser sets this mode to None by default, Arb parser sets it to Arb, and .resx parser always uses DotNet mode (as .resx is a .NET-specific format).
+The .xcstrings parser uses Apple mode.

 Another use of TextFormat and the static TextProcessingMode property is to figure out whether the strings may come escaped and should be un-escaped when the translation file is loaded.